iljones00/Text-Summarizer/README.md

 6. Post a dialog that you would like to summarize and receive the results!

 The model was hosted on AWS Sagemaker but I took it down because its expensive lol.
-You can train the model on EC2 if you would like but I commented out the CICD for deployment for local use instead.
+You can train the model on EC2 if you would like but I commented out the CICD for deployment to keep it working for local use instead.

+For reference here are additional instructions for hosting the application on EC2 and have a continuous integration system in place:

 # AWS-CICD-Deployment-with-Github-Actions